jordancormack/jordancormack.github.io/_posts/2020-04-04-GenerativeDesign.md

 * Generative design allows complex designs to be created which may be much lighter or stiffer than those designed by humans.
 * Cloud computing means even laptops can be used to create complex designs
 * Specifying the manufacturing process means the generated design is much more manufacturable.
-* Setting 'preserve' regions for bolt access or nearby components is quick and easy.
+* Setting 'obstacle' regions for bolt access or nearby components is quick and easy.
 * Generated designs can be saved as a part or mesh for further editing or simulation.

 Negatives: